billsioros/Huffman-Encoder/README.md

 # A C++ Huffman Encoder

+COMPILE & RUN
-(1) mkdir bin
+* mkdir bin
-(2) make
+* make
-(3) cd bin
+* cd bin

 COMMANDS
--f  |  -frequency   : CALCULATE THE FREQUENCY OF EACH CHARACTER" -h  |  -huffman     : FIND THE HUFFMAN REPRESENTATION OF EACH CHARACTER" -c  |  -compress    : COMPRESS DATA BY MEANS OF HUFFMAN ENCODING" -d  |  -decompress  : DECOMPRESS DATA BY MEANS OF HUFFMAN DECODING"
+* -f  |  -frequency   : CALCULATE THE FREQUENCY OF EACH CHARACTER"
+* -h  |  -huffman     : FIND THE HUFFMAN REPRESENTATION OF EACH CHARACTER"
+* -c  |  -compress    : COMPRESS DATA BY MEANS OF HUFFMAN ENCODING"
+* -d  |  -decompress  : DECOMPRESS DATA BY MEANS OF HUFFMAN DECODING"

 SYNTAX
 <command> "filename"